 Have you ever noticed how daytime soap operas look like they were filmed on a home video camera?
 It feels like people are in the room with you.
-Why do those look different from regular movies and prime time television?
+Why do these types programs look different from regular movies and prime time television?
 This is something that is referred to in the television and film industry as the “Soap Opera Effect’.

-Soap operas are recorded at a higher frame rate per second that the types of television shows and movies we are used to see at other times.
-Daytime soap operas have to churn out 5 episodes a week so there is much less attention paid to lighting and visual effects.
+Soap operas are recorded at a higher frame rate per second than other types of programs.
+Daytime soap operas have to churn out five episodes a week so there is much less attention paid to lighting and visual effects.
 They use wide angle lenses to give larger views of rooms in a brightly lit studio environment, which decreases the field of depth.
 However, it makes everything appear sharper to the point that it is very noticeable when you come across this type of programming.

-The reason you notice it is because everything else you watch, from movies to just about every other show on television, is filmed at a frame rate of 24 fps.
+The reason you notice it is because everything else you watch is filmed at a frame rate of 24 fps.

 So why are most television shows and movies still filmed in 24 fps if a higher frame rate provides more detail?

-The short answer is just because that is what we are used to seeing.
+The short answer is because that is what we are used to watching television.
 The television industry has tried to move away from 24 fps, but it looks too strange to most audiences.
-Even newer digital cameras used for filming are intentionally set to 24 fps because that is what we all expect.
+Even newer digital cameras used for filming are intentionally set to 24 fps.
 No one is ready to watch Law & Order SVU or Person of Interest with the soap opera effect.

 Low Refresh Rates